Black crappie

 The black crappie (Pomoxis nigromaculatus) is a freshwater fish in the sunfish family (Centrarchidae).
 It is endemic to North America, one of the two types of crappies.
 It is very similar to the white crappie (P. annularis) in size, shape, and habits, except that it is darker, with a pattern of black spots.
 Alternate names for the species include calico bass, speck, speckled perch, speckled bass, moonfish, grass bass, strawberry bass, shiner, crappie, oswego bass, sac-a-lait, and marigane noire.

 Taxonomy

-Pomoxis, the genus name, is Greek: "poma, -atos" and "oxys" meaning sharp operculum.
-This references the fish's spined gill covers.
-The species name, nigromaculatus, is derived from Latin and means "black-spotted".
+The genus name Pomoxis comes from the Greek words "poma" and "oxys."
+These words are related to the fish's sharp operculum, or gill cover.
+The name refers to the sharp and spiny structure around the fish's gills.
+The species name nigromaculatus comes from Latin and means "black-spotted."
+This name also describes the dark spots and markings that can be seen on the body of the black crappie.

 Description

 Black crappies are most accurately identified by the seven or eight spines on its dorsal fin (white crappies have five or six dorsal spines).
 Crappies have a deep and laterally compressed body.
 They are usually silvery-gray to green in color and show irregular or mottled black splotches over the entire body.
 Black crappies have rows of dark spots on their dorsal, anal, and caudal fins.
 The dorsal and anal fins resemble each other in shape.
 Both crappies have large mouths extending to below the eye, and thin lips—both suggestive of their piscivorous feeding habits.
 Crappies are typically about 4–8 in long.
 The current all-tackle fishing world record for a black crappie is 2.47 kg.
 The maximum length reported for a black crappie is 19.3 in and the maximum published weight is just under 6 lb.